 - Claims from beneficiaries who argue that they are not receiving a proper share of assets from the trust.

-In all of these circumstances, it falls to the support of an experienced lawyer to help navigate the complex process of estate and trust litigation.
+In all of these circumstances, it falls to the support of an experienced trust litigation attorney serving Arkansas to help navigate the complex process of estate and trust litigation.